 After you finish setting up your RSA SecurID Access deployment, roll out RSA SecurID Access to your users.
-The rollout involves communicating information about the user experience, for example, the application portal for an SSO Agent deployment, the RSA SecurID Authenticate app, emergency access, and system requirements.
+The rollout involves communicating information about the user experience, for example, the application portal for an SSO Agent deployment, the RSA SecurID Authenticate app and optionally RSA SecurID Access My Page, emergency access, and system requirements.

 For a sample e-mail that you might use to communicate this information, see Sample Rollout Email for RSA SecurID Access Users .